 Step 10: Be vulnerable and transparent

 In many ways, when you’re an influencer, you become a brand.
 But that doesn’t mean that you should behave like most brands – withdrawn, professional, and impersonal.

 What gives influencers an edge is that they’re real, relatable, vulnerable people.
 People won’t usually buy a dress you wore because you look good in it.
 They’ll buy it because you like it, and they trust your opinion.

-Many new influencers make the mistake of hyping up everything, even products they don’t like, because they’re so keen for brand collaborations.
+Many new influencers make the mistake of hyping up everything, even products they don’t like because they’re so keen on brand collaborations.
 This is why you often see micro-influencers promoting diet coffees and CBD gummies.
 Unless you truly care about coffee or CBD products, it just won’t come across as genuine to your audience.

 Transparency involves sharing what you don’t like, as well as what you like.
 You want your followers to relate to you, and that means showing that you have real opinions and emotions.

 Of course, Instagram is a highlight reel, and many people choose to follow influencers because they provide some form of escapism.
 But that doesn’t mean you can’t be honest.

 If you follow some of the biggest influencers, you’ll notice that they’ll occasionally take to their Instagram stories when they’re feeling frustrated or upset.
 By doing this, they encourage their followers to empathize with them, encouraging future engagement.